Contribution to the safety and security of customers

 Creation of safe and secure store environment

-At the department stores and other stores and offices, we organize self-defense fighting teams and conduct emergency drills and BCP trainings*1 in preparation for earthquakes and fires.
+At the department stores and other stores and offices, we conduct emergency drills and BCP trainings*1 in preparation for earthquakes and fires.
 We also promote the improvement of systems by introducing an earthquake early warning alert system, a safety confirmation system for all employees and satellite-based mobile phones.

 Self-defense firefighting teams at the stores carry out drills on a regular basis with the participation of all workers including people from suppliers to ensure that we can take prompt and appropriate actions including firefighting, evacuation guidance for customers and information collection.
 We have adopted a system in which an earthquake early warning alert, which is received when an earthquake measuring 5-lower or more on the Japanese intensity scale occurs, is automatically broadcast in the stores in real time*2.

 The AEDs (automatic external defibrillators) are placed mainly in the department stores and we continuously train employees in their use.

 *1 BCP: A plan that allows an organization to continue to operate or restore business early in the event of a disaster.

 *2 Currently this system is in place in the Daimaru Shinsaibashi, Umeda, Tokyo, Kyoto, Kobe, Sapporo and Suma stores and the Hakata Daimaru Fukuoka Tenjin and Kochi Daimaru stores and all the Matsuzakaya stores.